Afghan women risk losing their rights in a new political setup | DW | 08.03.2021

 International forces are discussing how to remove forces from Afghanistan under the US-Taliban Doha deal.
 But as an April deadline approaches, violent attacks have increased.

-Women have also become the target of extremist attacks.
+Women have also become the target of extremist violence.
 Last week, three female journalists and a doctor were killed in separate attacks in eastern Afghanistan.

-Shukria Barakzai, a former Afghan parliamentarian and current diplomat, told DW that the peace process with the Taliban has not yielded any results, and attacks have only increased since the Doha deal was signed last year.
+Shukria Barakzai, a former Afghan parliamentarian and current diplomat, told DW that the peace process with the Taliban had not yielded any results and that attacks had only increased since the Doha deal was signed last year.

 "Violence in Afghanistan has increased, with attacks on civil activists, women's groups and the media.
 This is not a good message to the Afghan people and the international community," Barakzai said.